Indian-style stuffed peppers

 A recipe that I created.
-A very long recipe, not hard just takes time.
-This recipe is not just beautiful, but very flavor forward.
-Tart from Chaat masala and spicy from chilies.
+A very long recipe, but not hard just takes time.
+This recipe is not just beautiful, but very flavour-forward.
+Tart from chaat masala and spicy from chillies.
 Serves as a large appetizer or a main course.
 As a main course, I serve these with Uppuma.

 For more recipes created by me click here.